Fzzy2j/Titanfall-2-Autosplitter/README.md

 Livesplit Autosplitter/Load Remover for Titanfall 2

 # Instructions for installing

-Deactivate your old autosplitter if you have one, then right click on livesplit and go to edit layout then click the plus and goto control > scriptable auto splitter then click on layout settings and at the top goto scriptable auto splitter and select the autosplitter file as the file path then you should be good
+1. Deactivate your old autosplitter if you have one

+2. Right click on livesplit and go to edit layout

+3. Click the plus and goto control > scriptable auto splitter

+4. Click on layout settings and at the top goto scriptable auto splitter

+5. Select the autosplitter file as the file path